kaije/kaije/README.md

 ## Hey there!
 I'm Kelly, a full stack developer from Brisbane Australia.

-💻 I'm currently working on building up a public dev portfolio here on GitHub, but here are a few of the things I've worked with recently in my day job:
+<--💻 I'm currently working , but here are a few of the things I've worked with recently in my day job:

 <p>
   <img alt="Amazon AWS" src="https://img.shields.io/badge/Amazon AWS-EC7211?logo=amazon-aws&logoColor=white&style=for-the-badge" />